molecularsets/moses/moses/latentgan/README.md

 Important!
 ==========
 Currently, the Deep-Drug-Coder [4] and its dependency package molvecgen [5] are not available in pypi, these have to be installed from their respective repositories (links provided below).
-Please note that you have to use the MOSES branch of the DeepDrugCoder, due to combability issues of the update.
+Please note that you have to use the MOSES branch of the DeepDrugCoder, due to combability issues of the latest update of the heteroencoder.

 ## References